 Located on the edge of the old medieval town, l’Endroit is a great option if you’re looking for somewhere casual and want a change from the usual duck and foie gras.
 They do a mean burger and service is always very friendly.

 Again, those looking for a change from the traditional fayre will get their fill at this quirky restaurant located a stone’s throw from the tourist office.
 Head here for some charcuterie and cheese heaven.
 Think hearty, alpine food and very friendly owners who’ll take great care of you.

 Tapas, tapas, tapas!
-Tucked away on a narrow, little back alley, this tiny tapas bar offers delicious tapas.
+Tucked away on a narrow, little back alley, this tiny tapas and wine bar offers delicious tapas.
 Try their pimentos or their mussels a la plancha washed down with some great local brew.
 Our kids love their cheese and charcuterie plates too.